 Children's Hospital is part of the UPMC family.

-A new technique for maintaining cancer stem cells in the lab may prove to be the key to stopping them in the body, according to scientists at the John G. Rangos Sr. Research Center at Children’s Hospital of Pittsburgh of UPMC and the University of Pittsburgh School of Medicine.
+A new technique for maintaining cancer stem cells in the lab may prove to be the key to stopping them in the body, according to scientists at the John G. Rangos Sr. Research Center at UPMC Children’s Hospital of Pittsburgh and the University of Pittsburgh School of Medicine.

 The breakthrough allows researchers to grow virtually unlimited numbers of cancer cells, enabling them to observe, analyze, and test various drug therapies, which may ultimately escalate the development of new and better treatments.